Hindu Makkal Katchi

 Hindu Makkal Katchi (HMK or IMK; also referred to as Indu Makkal Katchi; lit.
 'Hindu People's Party') is a right-wing Hindutva political party in the Indian state of Tamil Nadu.

-Founded in 1993, it was formed by members of the Hindu Munnani, a militant Hindutva organisation, under the guidance of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+Founded in 1993, it was formed by members of the Hindu Munnani, a Hindutva militant organisation, under the guidance of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
 It acts as a front for its political activities in Tamil Nadu.
 Since its inception, the party has functioned in alignment with the objectives of the RSS and its affiliated organisations, collectively referred to as the Sangh Parivar.

 Formation

 Hindu Munnani, the parent organisation of the HMK, was established in 1980 by Rama Gopalan, a member of the RSS, as a political wing of the RSS in Tamil Nadu.
 Since its formation, the Hindu Munnani has functioned as a platform for the RSS the Sangh Parivar.

 The Hindu Munnani employed a Hindu communal identity as a means of political mobilisation.
 During the early 1990s, the state government, led by J. Jayalalithaa under the All India Anna Dravida Munnetra Kazhagam (AIADMK), exhibited inclinations towards Hindutva, in part, as a reaction to the perceived vote-bank politics of the Dravida Munnetra Kazhagam (DMK). in organizing Vinayaka Chathurthi processions in major cities of Tamil Nadu.
 The endorsement and encouragement of such activities strengthened the relationship between the state government and Gopalan, resulting in his political alignment with Jayalalithaa.
 This proximity to the ruling dispensation contributed to internal dissent within the Hindu Munnani, leading to a schism in 1993.
 A faction, led by S. V. Sridhar, seceded to establish a separate organisation named the Hindu Makkal Katchi.
 Both the Hindu Munnani and Hindu Makkal Katchi have frequently employed inflammatory and abusive language directed at the Muslim community.
 Their provocative discourse, which often included denunciations of Islam and the Prophet Muhammad, significantly heightened communal tensions in the region.
 These developments played a key role in catalysing the formation of the Muslim organisation Al Ummah, as a counter-response to the rise in Islamophobia.

 The activities of the RSS, the Hindu Munnani and the HMK continued uninterrupted under Jayalalithaa.
 The Bhartiya Janata Party's (BJP) alliance with AIADMK led to further rise in Hindutva in the region.
 These parties have, at times, used religious festivals to consolidate their support bases, which has sometimes resulted in religious riots.